scrtlabs/marketplace/docs/source/smart-contract.rst

 The subscription process is built out of 2 steps:

-1. The first step is to approve the Enigma Marketplace contract as a spender in the Enigma ERC20 contract,
+1. The first step is to approve the Enigma Data Marketplace contract as a spender in the Enigma ERC20 contract,

 the approval is on the behalf of the subscriber.